-Identity Provider SSO URL: Required.
-The entry point of the Identity Provider in the form of URI.

-Identity Provider Signing Certificate: Optional.
+- Identity Provider SSO URL: Required.
+The entry point of the Identity Provider in the form of URI. - Identity Provider Logout URL: Optional.
+When this URL is provided, and the Enable SAML Logout checkbox is enabled, a user clicking the Sign Out button on CDSW will also be logged out of the identity provider. - Identity Provider Signing Certificate: Optional.
 Administrators can upload the X.509 certificate of the Identity Provider for Cloudera Data Science Workbench to validate the incoming SAML responses.

 Cloudera Data Science Workbench extracts the Identity Provider SSO URL and Identity Provider Signing Certificate information from the uploaded Identity Provider Metadata file.
-Cloudera Data Science Workbench also expects all Identity Provider metadata to be defined in a <md:EntityDescriptor> XML element with the namespace "urn:oasis:names:tc:SAML:2.0:metadata", as defined in the SAMLMeta-xsd schema.
+Cloudera Data Science Workbench also expects all Identity Provider metadata to be defined in a <md: EntityDescriptor> XML element with the namespace "urn:oasis:names:tc:SAML:2.0:metadata", as defined in the SAMLMeta-xsd schema.